Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Cosmic web-dependence of galaxy morphology

 \subsection{Influence of filaments on kinematic morphologies}

-Beyond the intrinsic shape, galaxy morphologies can also be characterized by various kinematic properties of stellar populations.
-Here, we investigate the specific angular momentum (sAM) of stars, and the fraction of stars in disk-like and bulge-like orbits in TNG50, as defined by \citet{Genel15}.
+Beyond the 3D shape, galaxy morphologies can also be characterized by various kinematic properties of their stellar populations.
+Here, we investigate the specific angular momentum (sAM) of stars and the fraction of stars in disk-like and bulge-like orbits in TNG50, as defined by \citet{Genel15}.
 We study how filaments may influence these quantities and stellar mass.
-Similar as the previous section, we quantify the residual dependence of these kinematic morphological parameters on the nearest filament density, after removing the stellar mass dependence.
+Similar to the previous section, we quantify the residual dependence of these kinematic morphological parameters on the nearest filament density after removing the stellar mass dependence.
 Here, we compute, for each galaxy, the deviation of a given parameter (e.g., stellar sAM) from the median value given its stellar mass.
-Afterwards, we compute the median of this deviation as a function of the nearest filament density as before.
+Afterwards, we compute the median of this deviation as a function of the nearest filament density, as before.

-In Figure~\ref{fig:reskin}, we present the residual stellar sAM (left), fraction of disk stars (middle), and fraction of bulge stars (right) as functions of the filament line density, at six different redshifts (each a different color).
-The residual effect of filament density is far stronger on the stellar sAM than the other quantities at most redshifts, for which the vertical scale on the left panel is $\sim$3 times larger in dynamic range than the other panels.
+In Figure~\ref{fig:reskin}, we present the residual stellar sAM (left), the fraction of disk stars (middle), and the fraction of bulge stars (right) as functions of the filament line density at six different redshifts (each represented by a different color).
+The residual effect of filament density is far stronger on stellar sAM than on the other quantities at most redshifts, for which the vertical scale on the left panel is $\sim$3 times larger in dynamic range than the other panels.
+The residual stellar sAM increases significantly with increasing filament density at all times, but this dependence weakens over time.
+The variation in the residual sAM from the lowest to the highest-density filaments goes from $\sim$40\% at $z=4$ to $\sim$7\% at $z=0$.